Don Nachbaur

-Donald Kenneth Nachbaur (born January 30, 1959) is a Canadian professional ice hockey coach and former player.
-He played eight seasons in the National Hockey League (NHL) with the Hartford Whalers, Edmonton Oilers, Philadelphia Flyers between 1980 and 1990.
+Donald Kenneth Nachbaur (born January 30, 1959) is a Canadian professional ice hockey coach and former player who is currently serving as head coach for the Wenatchee Wild in the Western Hockey League (WHL).
+He played eight seasons in the National Hockey League (NHL) with the Hartford Whalers, Edmonton Oilers, and Philadelphia Flyers between 1980 and 1990.
 He would later spend four years in the Austrian Hockey League.
-After retiring Nachbaur turned to coaching, and spent several years as a head coach in the Western Hockey League (WHL).
-He was formerly the assistant coach for the Los Angeles Kings of the NHL, and also worked as the head coach of the Spokane Chiefs of the WHL.
+After retiring from playing, Nachbaur turned to coaching, including serving as a head coach for over twenty seasons, primarily in the Western Hockey League (WHL).
+He has also spent time as an assistant coach for the Los Angeles Kings of the NHL.

 Early life

 Nachbaur was born on January 30, 1959, in Kitimat, British Columbia, and was raised in Prince George, British Columbia.

 Playing career

 Nachbaur played his junior career with the Billings Bighorns of the WHL.
 In two seasons, where he played 162 games (regular-season and Playoffs), he scored 87 goals, added 89 assists for 176 points and accumulated 350 minutes in penalties.
 Nachbaur still shares the WHL record for most goals in a playoff game where he scored 5 goals on April 20, 1978, at Vancouver, against New Westminster Bruins.
 Bighorns won 7–4.